 If the infection is not treated and becomes severe, there is a risk of some permanent scarring and patches of hair loss (bald patches) remaining on the scalp even after treatment.

 Sometimes the fungal infection beds down deeply into the scalp, which responds by creating a very sore, thick bumpy mass of fungal infection called a kerion.
 This can look like a cluster of boils and be mistaken for a bacterial infection, when the actual infection is caused by a fungus.
 Antibiotics will not help for a kerion: you need antifungal tablets like terbinafine or griseofulvin.
-This image shows a kerion in a young boy in Iran:
+This image shows a kerion:

 Very occasionally the inflammation caused by a fungal infection can lead on to a 'secondary' bacterial skin infection.
 If this occurs then you may need a course of antibiotics.